foxdarts/ProgrammingJourney/README.md

 so far i think it is going ok  6.26.2022

-the CTU School Programs folder is filled with subfolders coresponding to classes taken during pursuit of my Bachelor of Science - computer Science(software engineering)
+The CTU School Programs folder is filled with subfolders coresponding to classes taken during pursuit of my Bachelor of Science - Computer Science(software engineering)

 for python programming codes hand written by yours truly, thats me, see the collapbisle python section.  these programs were written while following tutorials to get a sense for python coding.